 FUJI Point System

-The referee will decide the score, which will be posted on the scoring tables, based on the accomplished techniques and positions.
+Based on the accomplished techniques and positions, the referee will decide the score, which will be posted on the scoring tables.

 Here is the FUJI tournament scoring system: